About Bobco Metals

-BOBCO METALS CO. is one of the oldest metal companies in Los Angeles.
-It has been existence since the beginning of the 50’s when Bob Blaugrund came back from Pacific Theater and built a scrap and secondary yard for metals in which on his ideas evolves Bobco Metals, “The Supermarket of Metals”, which is a wholesale and retail distributor of metals for industry and construction needs.
+BOBCO METALS LLC is one of the oldest metal companies in Los Angeles.
+It has been existence for over 50 years when Bob Blaugrund came back from Pacific Theater and built a scrap and secondary yard for metals in which on his ideas evolves Bobco Metals, “The Supermarket of Metals”, which is a wholesale and retail distributor of metals for industry and construction needs.

 The location is in the industrial section of downtown Los Angeles were most freeways meet, few blocks from the produce district, fashion district, seafood district, toy and general merchandise warehouses.

 Alameda Street is not just other side of the tracks, the tracks virtually used to run in the middle of it all the way to the harbor and last few years with the completion of Alameda Corridor, the double-deck trains are open underground tunnels, take billions of dollars of merchandise to be distributed back east.
 For a mile, each side of Alameda is one of the most fertile, industrial zones of United States.
 Most of the buildings on the surroundings are very old-style warehouses and metal buildings, few trees, mostly asphalt and cement.